blackducksoftware/blackduck-alert/deployment/docker-swarm/on-prem-db/README.md

     - Good: ```ALERT_HOSTNAME=myhost.example.com```
     - Bad: ```ALERT_HOSTNAME=https://myhost.example.com```

+### Alert Database Variables
+There are additional environment variables to control how Alert connects to a database independent of the user and password secrets.
+These include POSTGRES_DB in the alertdb service, and ALERT_DB_HOST, ALERT_DB_PORT, and ALERT_DB_NAME in the alert service.

+- Change the POSTGRES_DB in the alertdb service if you want to use a different database name
+    - Editing the overrides file:
+        ```yaml
+          alertdb:
+              # Comment or remove the POSTGRES_USER and POSTGRES_PASSWORD if secrets are used for credentials.
+              environment:
+                - POSTGRES_DB=<DB_NAME>
+        ```
+    - Replace <DB_NAME> with the name of the database to create in Postgres to store Alert data.

+The following variables in the overrides file are under the comment in the alert service section.
+    ```yaml
+    # -- Database Settings
+    ```
+- Add the ALERT_DB_HOST environment variable only if the alertdb service is using a different hostname (The value must be the hostname only of the database.)
+    - Editing overrides file:
+        ```yaml
+        alert:
+            environment:
+                - ALERT_DB_HOST=<DB_HOST_NAME>
+        ```
+    - Replace <DB_HOST_NAME> with the hostname of the machine where Postgres is installed.
+    - Do not add the protocol a.k.a scheme to the value of the variable.
+        - Good: ```ALERT_DB_HOST=myhost.example.com```
+        - Bad: ```ALERT_DB_HOST=https://myhost.example.com```

+- Add the ALERT_DB_PORT environment variable if the alertdb service is running on a different port than the default
+    - Editing overrides file:
+        ```yaml
+        alert:
+            environment:
+                - ALERT_DB_PORT=<DB_PORT>
+        ```
+    - Replace <DB_PORT> with the port used by the Postgres database (default is 5432)
+- Add the ALERT_DB_NAME environment variable if the POSTGRES_DB variable name of the alertdb service is not the default
+    - Editing overrides file:
+        ```yaml
+        alert:
+            environment:
+                - ALERT_DB_NAME=<DB_NAME>
+        ```
+    - Replace <DB_NAME> with the name of the database created in Postgres to store Alert data
+    - <DB_NAME> Should match the value in the POSTGRES_DB variable of the alertdb service

 ### Alert Logging Level Variable
 To change the logging level of Alert add the following environment variable to the deployment.